jsx-eslint/eslint-plugin-react/docs/rules/jsx-closing-bracket-location.md

 Enforced location for the closing bracket.

 * `tag-aligned`: must be aligned with the opening tag.
+* `line-aligned`: must be aligned with the line containing the opening tag.
 * `after-props`: must be placed right after the last prop.
 * `props-aligned`: must be aligned with the last prop.